ektaarora3501/wmn/README.md

 # medrem @WMN;

-Medrem is a general time website use to remind users their medicine either by calling or by texting them on whatsapp..
-We have also taken initiative to remind user of their expired medicine atleast two months prior.
-The idea was build together at @WMN; hack.
+Medrem is a general time website use to remind users their medicine either by calling or by texting them on whatsapp.
+We have also taken initiative to remind user of their expired medicine atleast two months prior by sending them email about expired medicines.

 Some details